ispalliance/api-clients/.docs/README.md

 ### ApiClientLocator

-This is middle-level way how to manage our API's.
+This is middle-level way how to manage our APIs.

 ```php
 /** @var ApiClientLocator @inject */